<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 3. Mobile Options

-According to Google, 80% of the global workforce is made up of deskless workers.
-While these workers may not be doing work in an office from a desktop computer, the vast majority of them are working and receiving communication from their employers using a mobile device.
+According to Google, 80% of the global workforce comprises desk-less workers.
+While these workers may not be working in an office from a desktop computer, most of them are working and receiving communication from their employers using a mobile device.

 4. Advanced Reporting